Andrea Zanzotto: University

-In this period, they put out the magazine Il Bo in Padua, marked by a notably non-conformist stance, as well as the University of Treviso periodical, Signum (along with Giorgio Strehler, Mario Luzi and Mario Tobino, among others), which exhibited a superficial adherence to the positions of the regime.
+In this period, they put out the magazine Il Bo in Padua, marked by a notable non-conformist stance, as well as the University of Treviso periodical, Signum (along with Giorgio Strehler, Mario Luzi and Mario Tobino, among others), which exhibited a superficial adherence to the positions of the regime.

 The news of the outbreak of World War II was met in the town with great consternation, the economic crisis came to the fore, and Zanzotto's family had to sell half of the house at Col Santa.

 In 1941 the substitute teaching position in Valdobbiadene was not renewed, but Zanzotto managed to find one in Treviso with a middle school.

-At the Young Fascists University of Treviso (Gioventù Universitaria Fascista), within which there were also people practicing anti-fascism, he made, in 1942, a "presentation" on Eugenio Montale, where he interpreted the pessimism of the author in a political and ethical light.
+At the Young Fascists University of Treviso (Gioventù Universitaria Fascista), within which there were also people practising anti-fascism, he made, in 1942, a "presentation" on Eugenio Montale, where he interpreted the pessimism of the author in a political and ethical light.

 He received his diploma in Italian literature on 30 October 1942, with a thesis on the work of Grazia Deledda.
 Professor Natale Busetto was his advisor (relatore).

 The war

-Called to military service, he received a deferment for his weak upper body and his severe allergy-related asthma, and thus was exempted from conscription into the army of '21, protagonist of the military campaign in Russia and Greece.
+Called to military service, he received a deferment for his weak upper body and his severe allergy-related asthma, and thus was exempted from conscription into the army of '21, the protagonist of the military campaign in Russia and Greece.
 He then refused to respond to the recruitment of volunteers organized by the Fascist Party.

 He published a prose poem entitled Adagio in issue 10 of Signum, and the first drafts of fiction, lyrical and prose, that would make up the older core of Sull'Altopiano ("On the Plateau", published in 1964) date back to that year.

-An opportunity to publish presented itself in the collection of poetry assembled by the florentine magazine Rivoluzione, founded by Mario Tobino, but due to the war, the periodical was forced to shut down.
+An opportunity to publish presented itself in the collection of poetry assembled by the Florentine magazine Rivoluzione, founded by Mario Tobino, but due to the war, the periodical was forced to shut down.